 When you change the storage mode of a DirectQuery table to Dual, it will create a copy of that table in the Power BI model.
 But unlike Import Data, there is a copy in the memory, and there is still the main table in the DirectQuery source.

-In summary the Power BI Desktop July 2018 comes with a significant feature in the modeling, combining DirectQuery tables and Import Data tables in one Power BI model.
+In summary, combining DirectQuery tables and Import Data tables in one Power BI model is called Composite Model or mixed-mode.
 With this feature, you can also leverage the option for using Dual storage mode to keep a copy of a DirectQuery table in memory for answering quick slicing and dicing questions.
-Also, the many-to-many relationship is the next addition of Power BI modeling features in the new release.

-DirectQuery was not a common method when it comes to working with data in Power BI, especially because with this mode you couldn’t combine multiple data sources, but now with these changes and features, I believe DirectQuery should get up from the ground.
-What do you think about it? please let me know in the comments below.
+DirectQuery was not a common method when it comes to working with data in Power BI, especially because with this mode you couldn’t combine multiple data sources, but with the composite model, the DirectQuery becomes faster.
+If you have big data tables, then I definitely recommend exploring the composite model.